alexbergin/asciijs/README.md

 ## Usage

-First include the ascii.js in your head
+Include the ascii.js in your <head>

     <script src="ascii.js"></script>